webpro-nl/knip/README.md

-      --strict                 Consider only direct dependencies of workspace (not devDependencies, not other workspaces) --ignore-internal        Ignore exports with tag @internal (JSDoc/TSDoc) -W, --workspace [dir]    Analyze a single workspace (default: analyze all configured workspaces) --no-gitignore           Don't use .gitignore
+      --strict                 Consider only direct dependencies of workspace (not devDependencies, not other workspaces) --ignore-internal        Ignore exports with tag @internal (JSDoc/TSDoc) -W, --workspace [dir]    Analyze a single workspace (default: analyze all configured workspaces) --directory [dir]        Run process from a different directory (default: cwd) --no-gitignore           Don't use .gitignore
       --include                Report only provided issue type(s), can be comma-separated or repeated (1) --exclude                Exclude provided issue type(s) from report, can be comma-separated or repeated (1)